hepcat72/CFF/README.md

     install File::Which
     install Math::Random

-You may already have some of these modules, but some might be too old, so note the version numbers.
-Here is the required version information for each of the modules.

-    Getopt::Long               v2.38
-    File::Glob                 v1.17
-    IPC::Open3                 v1.12  Needed for filterIndels.pl
-    IO::Select                 v1.21  Needed for filterIndels.pl & interestingPairs.pl
-    IO::Pipe::Producer         v2.0   Needed for filterIndels.pl & interestingPairs.pl
-    Sys::Info                  v0.78  Needed for filterIndels.pl & interestingPairs.pl
-    Sys::MemInfo               v0.91  Needed for filterIndels.pl
-    File::Which                v1.09  Needed for all scripts use `which` without it Math::Random               v0.71  Needed for interestingPairs.pl

 Now we're ready to install CFF.
 In a terminal window, cd into the CFF directory and run the following commands:

-    perl Makefile.PL       --
+    perl Makefile.PL
     make
     sudo make install

+If you encounter any problems, refer to "INSTALL" below.

+## INSTALL

+Follow the installation procedure under "GETTING STARTED".
+If you have any trouble, refer to the notes below.
+If you are installing on a Qiime 1.3 Virtual Box, see the QIIME subsection below.

+##### USEARCH
+The newest version of usearch (version 8.x, release in 2015) is different enough to make it incompatible with the current version of CFF.
+If you already have version 8 installed, please refer to the [version 7 notes](http://www.drive5.com/usearch/manual/quick_usearch7.html), particularly, the section on [installing multiple versions](http://www.drive5.com/usearch/manual/multiple_versions.html).

+To keep usearch version 8 primary in your path and only use version 7 with CFF, run these two commands in a terminal window and edit your run_CFF_on_FastQ.tcsh script (replacing the usearch path with the location of your usearch version 7 executable):

+    getReals.pl --save-as-default -y /path/to/usearch_version_7
+    interestingPairs.pl --save-as-default -y /path/to/usearch_version_7

+The replace this line in `run_CFF_on_FastQ.tcsh` (run `which run_CFF_on_FastQ.tcsh` to find where it is installed):

+    setenv USEARCH   usearch

+with:

+    setenv USEARCH   /path/to/usearch_version_7

+This will implicitly add the usearch 7 path to every call of these scripts.
+The current default user-set options can be viewed at the bottom of each script's usage output (i.e. run each script without any options to see your user defaults).

+##### PERL
--- Use the path to the version of perl you want to use (e.g. "/usr/local/bin/perl Makefile.PL") and the perl path at the top of the scripts will be changed to match.
+The perl path at the top of each script will be changed to match the version of perl that was used when running Makefile.PL.
 This can be changed at any time by rerunning these commands.

-To run filterIndels.pl without error (unless running in --pre-filter-mode or --homopolymer-mode), you need to have muscle installed and in your PATH.
-If it's not in your path, you can supply the muscle executable with full path to the -y option.
+The perl path used when running the cpan command is also important

+##### PERL MODULES
+In some cases, a module install may fail with an error.
+Some of these cases can be overcome by simply forcing the module to install.
+At the cpan prompt:

+    force install File::Glob

+Sometimes, this may initiate an install of some standard perl modules.
+If this happens, selecting all default options is usually good enough - just keep hitting return.
+If this doesn't work, you may need to find the module under `~/.cpan/build` and follow the installation instructions found there.

+You may already have some of the dependent perl modules, but some might be too old, so note the version numbers.
+Here is the required version information for each of the modules.

+    Getopt::Long          v2.38   REQUIRED for all scripts
+    File::Glob            v1.17   REQUIRED for all scripts
+    IPC::Open3            v1.12   REQUIRED for filterIndels.pl only
+    IO::Select            v1.21   REQUIRED for filterIndels.pl & interestingPairs.pl only
+    IO::Pipe::Producer    v2.0    REQUIRED for filterIndels.pl & interestingPairs.pl only
+    Sys::Info             v0.78   REQUIRED for filterIndels.pl & interestingPairs.pl only
+    Sys::MemInfo          v0.91   REQUIRED for filterIndels.pl only
+    Math::Random          v0.71   REQUIRED for interestingPairs.pl only
+    File::Which           v1.09   OPTIONAL All scripts will use `which` without it

+##### QIIME 1.3 VIRTUAL BOX INSTALL NOTES

+If you are installing CFF on the Qiime Virtual Box (version 1.3), note that the Virtual Box that comes with the installation does not have the tcsh shell used for the pipeline scripts (run_CFF_on_FastA.tcsh and run_CFF_on_FastQ.tcsh).
+If you were to run one of these scripts, you would see an error like this:

+    bash: run_CFF_on_FastQ.tcsh: /bin/tcsh: bad interpreter: No such file or directory

+Installing tcsh is very simple.
+Open a terminal and run this command:

+    sudo apt-get install tcsh

+The Qiime Virtual Box comes with muscle version 3.6 pre-installed, but not usearch.
+When downloading, be sure to get the version compiled for your system, paying particular attention to 32 versus 64 bit processors.

+The preferred perl path in the Qiime Virtual Box is `/usr/local/bin/perl`.
+It has a bunch of the perl module dependencies already installed. `/usr/bin/perl` exists, but is a lesser perl version and results in warnings and difficulty installing File::Glob.
+Be sure to use `/usr/local/bin/perl` when running cpan and Makefile.PL.

+###### filterIndels.pl
 You can install CFF without installing muscle.
 If you want to run filterIndels.pl, you can install muscle at a later time.

-To run getReals.pl with the -f option (implying candidates should be filtered for chimeras) without error, uchime is required (a part of the usearch package).
-If it's not in your path, you can supply the usearch executable with full path to the -y option.
+Muscle is not required if running in --pre-filter-mode or --homopolymer-mode.
+Otherwise you need to have muscle installed and in your PATH (or you can supply the muscle executable with full path using the -y option).

+###### getReals.pl
 You can install CFF without installing usearch.
 If you want to run getReals.pl with -f, you can install usearch at a later time.

-To run interestingPairs.pl without error, usearch is required.
-If it's not in your path, you can supply the usearch executable with full path to the -y option.
+To run with the -f option (implying candidates should be filtered for chimeras) without error, uchime is required (a part of the usearch package).
+If it's not in your path, you can supply the usearch executable with full path using the -y option.

+###### interestingPairs.pl
 You can install CFF without installing usearch.
 If you want to run interestingPairs.pl, you can install usearch at a later time.
+To run without error, usearch is required.
+If it's not in your path, you can supply the usearch executable with full path using the -y option.

 ## UPDATE